github/ruleset-recipes/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code
+of Conduct
+Osama Atef

 ## Our Pledge